tangentsoft/mysqlpp/README-Visual-C++.txt

     If you have already built MySQL++, be sure to perform a complete rebuild after changing these options.
 The compiler will emit several C4835 warnings after making those changes, which are harmless when using the DLL with a C++/CLI program, but which warn of real problems when using it with unmanaged C++.
-As a result, it's probably best if you don't install the resulting DLL in a system level directory.
-I'd recommend copying it only into the same directory as the EXE.
+This is why MySQL++'s Windows installer (install.hta) offers the option to install the CLR version into a separate directory; use it if you need both managed and unmanaged versions installed!

+    For the same reason, you might give some thought about where you install mysqlpp.dll on your end user's machines when distributing your program.
+My recommendation is to install it in the same directory as the .exe file that uses it, rather than installing into a system directory where it could conflict with a mysqlpp.dll built with different settings.

     Once you have MySQL++ built with CLR support, open your program's project.
 If you don't already have a project set up, open Visual